niess/pumas-luajit/docs/docs/api/coordinates/HorizontalVector.md

 <div markdown="1" class="shaded-box fancy">
 ## HorizontalVector.set

-Set the vector coordinates from another Coordinates instance or from a `double [3]` array of *x*, *y* and *z* Cartesian coordinates in the simulation frame.
-The input coordinates are transformed to the vector frame if needed, i.e.  if their *frame* attribute differs from the vector's one.
+Set the vector coordinates from another [Coordinates](Coordinates.md) instance The input coordinates are transformed to the vector frame if needed, e.g.  if their *frame* attribute differs from the vector's one.
 {: .justify}

 ---